Aider-AI/aider/docs/benchmarks.md

 I was expecting to start using function call based edits in aider for both GPT-3.5 and GPT-4.
 But given these benchmark results, I won't be adopting the functions API at this time.
+I will certainly plan to benchmark functions again with future versions of the models.

 More details on the benchmark, edit formats and results are discussed below.